 How 3D printing enabled a life-saving surgery on a complex spinal sarcoma

-For over five years, Irwin has been a Consultant Orthopaedic Surgeon, practicing at the Royal Victoria Infirmary in Newcastle Upon Tyne, one of just four specialist spinal sarcoma centres in England.
+For over five years, Irwin has been a Consultant Orthopedic Surgeon, practicing at the Royal Victoria Infirmary in Newcastle Upon Tyne, one of just four specialist spinal sarcoma centers in England.
 Irwin undertakes all aspects of adult spinal surgery including minimally invasive techniques, with a specialist interest in spinal tumors, including spinal sarcomas shown in the case below.

 Experience 3D modeling in your own clinical practice.
 Trial Axial3D with a complimentary model for your next patient case.Request a free anatomical visual

 Enhanced pre-operative visualizations for a complex sarcoma case

 The Case A 16-year-old female presented with pelvic Ewing’s sarcoma.
 In this case, the tumor was…